 How the Civil War Changed Nashville

 That would all come to a complete halt with the Civil War, beginning in 1861.
 The war devastated Nashville and its residents well into 1865.
-Tennessee was divided between Confederates ( west Tennessee) and Unionists (mostly in the east).
+Tennessee was divided between Confederates (West Tennessee) and Unionists (mostly in the east).
 The middle region of the state wasn't as universally passionate about its support of either side, which led to a highly divided and communities.
+Neighbors fought neighbors.

 Following the war, Nashville had to begin rebuilding everything that had been slowed or destroyed.
 The city experienced growth once again with the completion of Jubilee Hall in 1876, General Hospital in 1890, The Union Gospel Tabernacle in 1892, a new state prison in 1898 and finally the Union Station opening in 1900.